 Jo's research interests centre around serious mental health problems, in particular, psychosis (including first episode psychosis) and bipolar disorder.
-She has particular interests in psychosocial interventions for psychosis including: early signs monitoring and relapse prevention, educational and vocational interventions, family interventions, and physical health interventions.
-She has also been involved in a number of research studies focused on early intervention implementation in the UK and the evaluation of specific interventions to address the needs of young people with first episode psychosis and their families.
+She is particularly interested in psychosocial interventions for psychosis including: early signs monitoring and relapse prevention, educational and vocational interventions, family interventions, and physical health interventions.
+Jo has been involved in a number of research studies focused on early intervention implementation in the UK and the evaluation of specific interventions to address the needs of young people with first episode psychosis and their families.
 This has included cost economic evaluation of early intervention for psychosis services in the UK.

 Jo has been a co-applicant, local Principal Investigator (PI) and steering group member on a number of successful joint research bids and awards including: